+Figure 5: Attributes Summary Widget

-The attributes summary widget provides a list of summary data about Veterans within a specific area (in this case, within the Bangor, ME Community Based Outpatient Clinic’s service area).
+The Attributes Summary Widget provides a list of summary data about Veterans within a specific area.
 This widget could be customizable by user to show various summary data attributes related Veteran demographics, location, social and familiar factors, etc.